Before you install...

 Tableau Prep Conductor is one of the process on Tableau Server.
 It runs a flow, checks connection credentials, and sends alerts if a flow fails.
 Tableau Prep Conductor leverages the scheduling and tracking functionality of Tableau Server so you can automate running flows to update the flow output instead of logging into Tableau Prep Builder to manually run individual flows as your data changes.

 Tableau Prep Conductor is licensed separately and is available through the Data Management Add-on license.
 For more information on Tableau Prep Conductor licensing, see Licensing Tableau Prep Conductor.

-It is recommended that you enable Tableau Prep Conductor on a dedicated node.
-It is recommended that you enable Tableau Prep Conductor on a dedicated node to run flows.
+We recommend you enable Tableau Prep Conductor on a dedicated node.
 For more information:

 If you are installing a new Tableau Server, see Installing Tableau Server with Prep Conductor.

 If you are adding Tableau Prep Conductor to an existing installation of Tableau Server, see Add Tableau Prep Conductor to your Tableau Server Installation.

 Make sure that your environment also meets the following additional requirements:

 - Tableau Server must be able to resolve the hosthame to an IP address either using the domain name server (DNS) or with a local host file on the computer running Tableau Server.
 By default, host files are stored at

 - The hostname of the server must not change after you start Tableau Services Manager during the setup process.
 For example, this might happen if you use the cloud-init package to initialize a virtual machine, and you install Tableau Server on that virtual machine.